miguel9554/cheapPDFgenerator/readme.md

 ********************

+Requirements to ru the program:

+-Python 3
+-tika module
+-pdfrw module

 ********************

-considerations to run the program:
+How to run the program:

 the command to run the program is "python generatePDF.py" (or python src/generatePDF.py if you run the program from the main folder). config.ini should be where you are running the script